-- As at 31 December 2020 and as at the date these consolidated financial statements were authorized for issue, the Group has negative working capital, but it also maintains a relatively significant cash balance for post-COVID 19 period (see note 14), which is expected to grow gradually, in line with the business recovery as disclosed below; - The Group has solid non-current asset base, with fair values significantly higher than carrying values (see note 11); - Casinos in Batumi and Tbilisi resumed their operations from April 2021 and July 2021, respectively.
-It is expected that the Group will recover its casino revenue at 65 % of pre pandemic revenue for the first 6 months from now and at least at 80% of pre-pandemic revenue going forward.
-Cost margins are expected to be similar to the historical cost margin (taking into account certain cost cuttings that have already been renegotiated and materialized); - Operations of the Hotels have already been resumed, show positive signs of recovery from the second half of 2021 and are expected to grow gradually; - Actual 2021 results of both, casino and hotel, operations show strong recovery and positive cash flows.
-Despite the expected slow-down due to approaching end of the tourism season and increase in COVID-19 rates in the country, the Group still expects all of its businesses to continue uninterrupted operations going forward;

-- There will not be material credit losses on the related party loans and guarantees issued by the Group (see notes 20 (b) (ii) and 22 (b)); - In August 2021, the Group successfully renegotiated with TBC Bank JSC the new terms of the principal and interest repayments under the current loan facilities and is on the execution stage of signing the respective agreements (see note 29); - In the unlikely worst-case scenario, the Company's ultimate parent company, Silk Road Group Holding (Malta) Limited, is willing and able to provide financial support to the Company and its related parties, if needed.
+- As at 31 December 2021 and as at the date these consolidated financial statements were authorized for issue, the Group has positive working capital and it also maintains a relatively significant cash balance for post-COVID 19 period (see note 13), which is expected to grow gradually, in line with the business recovery as disclosed below; - The Group has solid non-current asset base, with fair values significantly higher than carrying values (see note 10); - Casinos in Batumi and Tbilisi resumed their operations from April 2021 and July 2021, respectively.
+During 2021 the Group has recovered its casino revenue at 70% of pre pandemic result and it is expected that the revenue will be fully recovered to pre pandemic revenue going forward.
+Cost margins are expected to be similar to the historical cost margin (taking into account certain cost cuttings that have already been renegotiated and materialized); - Operations of the Hotels have been resumed in 2021 and showed positive signs of recovery from the second half of the year and are expected to grow gradually; - There will not be significant recovery issues on the related party loans and guarantees issued by the Group (see notes 19 (b) (ii) and 21 (b)); - In 2021, the Group successfully renegotiated with TBC Bank JSC the new terms of the principal and interest repayments under the current loan facilities principal repayments were deferred till January 2023 and the loan maturities were extended to 2027 and 2033 years (see note 17); - In 2022, the Group has concluded credit line agreement for USD 100 million with Bank of Georgia JSC (see note 30); - In the unlikely worst-case scenario, the Company's ultimate parent company, Silk Road Group Holding (Malta) Limited, is willing and able to provide financial support to the Company and its related parties, if needed.
 Silk Road Group Holding (Malta) Limited has indicated its intention to continue to make available such funds as are needed by the Company for the period covered by the forecasts.
 As with any company placing reliance on other group entities for financial support, the directors acknowledge that there can be no certainty that this support will continue although, at the date of approval of these financial statements, they have no reason to believe that it will not do so.